usnistgov/ESV-Server/client/README.md

         {
-            "oeID":  <INT referring to the ID of the Operating Environment>, "rawNoisePath": "<absolute path to raw noise data file>", "restartTestPath": "<absolute path to restart data file>", "unvettedConditionedPaths": ["<absolute path to first unvetted data file>", "<absolute path to second unvetted data file>"]
+            "oeID":  <INT referring to the ID of the Operating Environment>, "rawNoisePath": "<absolute path to raw noise data file>", "rawNoiseSampleSize": <INT for raw noise sample size>, (This item is optional, if not used, the sample size for entropy assessment is used)
+            "restartTestPath": "<absolute path to restart data file>", "restartSampleSize": <INT for restart sample size>, (This item is optional, if not used, the sample size for entropy assessment is used)
+            "unvettedConditionedPaths": ["<absolute path to first unvetted data file>", "<absolute path to second unvetted data file>"]
         }
     ],